Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 Can theory and simulations shed light on the debate regarding the existence of a true yield stress in amorphous materials?
-This is a difficult problem which cannot have a simple generic answer, as this amounts to asking first whether genuine amorphous solid states exist, and second whether such states can support a finite shear stress without flowing over arbitrarily long timescales.
-Moreover, as detailed above, different materials exhibit solid properties for distinct fundamental reasons under various experimental conditions and for various particle interactions.
+This is a difficult question which cannot have a simple generic answer, as it amounts to asking first whether genuine amorphous solid states exist, and second whether such states can support a finite shear stress without flowing over arbitrarily-long time scales.
+Moreover, as detailed above, different materials exhibit solid properties for distinct fundamental reasons under various experimental conditions and due to various particle interactions.
 Let us disentangle all these issues.

 Clearly, the existence of a ``real'' yield stress in materials undergoing a glass transition is at least as ambiguous as that of a genuine fluid-to-glass phase transition, which remains an open fundamental question.
-While there exist theoretical approaches and simple models where the glassy phase is entered through a genuine thermodynamic singularity accompanied by a diverging viscosity, there are also theoretical perspectives based on the opposite idea that the glass region is accessed by a dynamic crossover, and where the equilibrium relaxation timescale does not necessarily diverges \cite{Berthier:2011b}.
+There exist theoretical approaches and simple models which describe the glassy phase of matter as a genuine thermodynamic singularity accompanied by a diverging viscosity.
+However, there are competing theoretical perspectives based on the opposite idea that the glass region is accessed by a dynamic crossover, and where the equilibrium relaxation time scale does not truly diverge \cite{Berthier:2011b}.
 Therefore, the existence of glassy phases with truly infinite viscosity is not settled theoretically, or, for that matter, experimentally.

-Of course, this fundamental question is {\it in practice} not very relevant, as glassy phases are experimentally produced by going through a dynamic crossover in a non-equilibrium manner, as explained in Sec.~\ref{glassymaterials}.
-As a consequence, in the vicinity of the experimental glass transition, flow curves might display an apparent yield stress value when measured over a given window of shear rates, even though the material might eventually flow at very long times.
-Of course, deeper in the glassy region, when the relaxation time has become larger than any relevant experimental timescale, the distinction between a slowly flowing fluid and a kinetically arrested material is essentially irrelevant, and the question of the existence of a genuine glassy phase may appear rather academic.
+Of course, this fundamental question is not very relevant {\it in practice}, as glassy phases are experimentally produced by going through a dynamic crossover in a non-equilibrium manner, as explained in Sect.~\ref{glassymaterials}.
+As a consequence, in the vicinity of the experimental glass transition, flow curves might display an apparent yield stress value when measured over a given window of shear rates, even though the material might eventually flow at much longer timescales.
+Deeper in the glassy region, when the relaxation time has become larger than any relevant experimental time scale, the distinction between a slowly flowing fluid and a kinetically arrested material is essentially irrelevant, and the question of the existence of a genuine glassy phase may appear rather academic.